 Course profile: flat

 Mention Fargo to anyone who’s run it, and you’re likely to be greeted with wide-eyed enthusiasm and regaled with stories of why you have to run this race.
 Marathon Maniacs, Half Fanatics and those aspiring to race in all 50 States know all about Fargo, with its Midwestern hospitality and cool May temperatures.
 At the same time, Fargo caters to runners of all levels with distances ranging from 5K to the marathon, plenty of on-course entertainment and a start and finish inside the Fargodome where screaming friends, family and spectators await.
-The course, among the flattest in the nation, leads runners on a tour of its host town plus five miles of Minnesota, including three college campuses.
+The course, among the flattest in the nation, leads runners on a tour of its host town plus seven miles of Minnesota, including three college campuses.
 Not convinced?
 Check out the rave reviews that have earned Fargo a current 4.7/5.0 rating and recognition as the best little marathon in Nort Dakoota.

 Sugarloaf Marathon & 15K* – Carrabassett Valley, ME (May)

 Course profile: flat in miles 1–5, rolling/uphill in miles 6–10, downhill in miles 11–26.2